receptron/graphai/docs/Paper.md

 The landscape of large language models (LLMs) is undergoing a transformative change, significantly influenced by the advent of open-source platforms such as Llama3.
 These models have become more accessible, faster, and cheaper, heralding a new era in which both small and large-scale models are utilized across a variety of devices and applications.
 Smaller LLMs are increasingly capable of running directly on local devices such as PCs and smartphones, bringing powerful AI tools to the fingertips of users without the need for constant server-side interaction.
 Conversely, the more robust and computationally demanding LLMs continue to operate on servers, handling more complex queries and tasks.
 This dichotomy necessitates a strategic approach to utilize the strengths of each model type effectively.

-As the use of LLMs becomes more widespread, a novel approach known as the "agentic workflow" has gained popularity.
+As the use of LLMs becomes more widespread, a novel approach known as the "agentic workflow" has gained popularity[6].
 This methodology leverages multiple calls to LLMs to refine results and enhance decision-making processes.
 Typically, these LLMs are accessed via asynchronous API calls or REST APIs, which are straightforward to implement for simpler applications.
 However, as applications grow in complexity and sophistication, the management of these API calls becomes a significant challenge.

 The simplicity of asynchronous programming can often be deceptive, leading many developers, even those with considerable experience, to underestimate its complexity.
 Traditional programming methods such as multithreading, promises, and async/await patterns provide initial solutions but often fall short in scalability and efficiency when faced with complex, high-volume, and dynamic AI-driven applications.
 These traditional paradigms, while effective for basic tasks, struggle to keep up with the demands of advanced, real-time interactions and distributed computing environments necessary for modern AI applications.